kaifluenza/recipes/README.md

 # odin-recipes
-this current project is my first Odin project!
+this is my first Odin project!